Our systems run purely on solar and methanol power, save 8.4 tonnes of CO2 per unit and are 99% recyclable.

 Darren Lindsay, Construction Manager at Balfour Beatty said “We have been extremely pleased with the surveillance units provided by Sunstone Systems, the picture quality from the cameras is excellent with crystal clear images for incident investigation when required.
 Our monitoring team and stakeholders have found the Tether software easy to use both to view and control the cameras.
 The use of renewable energy solutions is always of interest to us and this solution provides us with the image quality we require whilst being powered by solar.
 A huge advantage with these units is that after a very brief training session from the Sunstone team in our compound our engineers were able to deploy and commission the units themselves within a few hours.
 This means that we can plan the installation in with our own work plans and road closures.
 We will also be able to reposition the units ourselves as the works progress.”

-Each system saves 1 tonne of CO2 emissions
+Each of our systems is capable of reducing 1 tonne of CO2 emissions annually.